ludocode/pottery/include/pottery/lifecycle/README.md

 ### `INIT_STEAL`

-- `INIT_STEAL`, expression matching `pottery_error_t(CONTEXT_TYPE context, REF_TYPE to, REF_TYPE from)`
+An expression matching `pottery_error_t(CONTEXT_TYPE context, REF_TYPE to, REF_TYPE from)`.

-Initializes an element at a new storage location, stealing an existing value into it.
+Initializes a value at a new storage location, stealing an existing value into it.

-In C++, the default constructor will be run first, which means the element must have a default constructor.
+In C++, the default constructor will be run first, which means the value must have a default constructor.
 To use move construction, define `INIT_STEAL_BY_VALUE` instead.

 ### `INIT_STEAL_BY_VALUE`

-- `INIT_STEAL_BY_VALUE`, a flag

-Indicates that the type is initializable as a steal by value (bitwise for C types or by steal constructor for C++ types.)
+A flag indicating that the type is initializable as a steal by value (bitwise for C types or by steal constructor for C++ types.)
 This is implied by `BY_VALUE`.